- Bachelor of Exercise Science

 The best in NSW/ACT

-The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2017 as the best university in New South Wales and the ACT for Health Services and Support, and for Medicine, and as second among all universities in New South Wales and the ACT for Nursing.
+The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2018 as the best university in New South Wales and the ACT for Medicine, and as second among all universities in New South Wales and the ACT for Health Services & Support.

 Find your why